 Use housing/lending programs

 With housing programs like FHA, you can get away with putting as little as 3.5% down.
-This will leave you with an additional PMI payment, but as long as you factor this into your house hacking calculations – it’s not a big deal.
+This will leave you with an additional PMI payment, but as long as you factor this into your calculations - it's not a big deal.
 Plus, you can always refinance later and remove the PMI from your mortgage.

 In my area, affordable multi-family homes are old and not well taken care of.
 This makes it hard to finance them via FHA due to the inspections and requirements.
 However, there are other housing programs that you can use.

 When I purchased my duplex, I went through a program that allowed me to put 5% down on a conventional loan versus a traditional conventional loan needing 15% down AND 6 months of mortgage payment saved in a separate account.
 That would have killed this deal for me because I wouldn't feel comfortable with the savings I'd have leftover after purchasing the property.